 Structural movement

-Repair category 1
+Repair category 2

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing however repair works will be preferable.
 Please see 'Main walls'.